iotaledger/susee-streams-poc/test/README.md

 Before we can send the `subscribe-announcement-link` command to the *test application* you need to connect the serial port of your ESP32 board to your computer.
-Given the *Sensor* is in the [uninitialized mode](../sensor/streams-poc-lib/README.md#uninitialized-mode) the test application will poll commands from the *IOTA-Bridge* every 5 seconds after it has been powered up.
+Given the *Sensor* is in the [uninitialized mode](../sensor/streams-poc-lib/README.md#uninitialized-mode) the test application will poll commands from the *IOTA Bridge* every 5 seconds after it has been powered up.

 To see the console log output of the *test application* you need to start a serial port monitor application like `idf.py monitor`.